MicrosoftDocs/sdk-api/sdk-api-src/content/rdpencomapi/nn-rdpencomapi-irdpsrapiattendee.md

 req.lib:
 req.dll: RdpEncom.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IRDPSRAPIAttendee
+ - rdpencomapi/IRDPSRAPIAttendee
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - RdpEncom.dll
 api_name:
  - IRDPSRAPIAttendee
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IRDPSRAPIAttendee interface

 ## -description

 Attendee objects are created as a result of clients connecting to the session and being authenticated.
 After an attendee object is created, it is automatically added to the attendees list.You cannot create an instance of this object.
 Applications can get access to attendee objects in the following ways: